bgpengu/as197434-webpage/content/posts/introduction.md

 weight: 1
 ---

-**ASN19434** is a personal ASN which was established by me on August 1, 2023 with the help from [Cloudie](https://cloudie.sh/) and [Zappie Host LLC](https://zappiehost.com) 🌐
+**ASN19434** is a personal ASN which was established by me in August 1, 2023 with help from [Cloudie](https://cloudie.sh/) and his partner [Zappie Host LLC](https://zappiehost.com) 🌐

+The main reason started this journey was due some *interesting* routing decisions that some providers took...
+Being independet and having his own control is awesome but comes with great responsibility, it's quite complicated to learn all these things.
-It's main goal is to build own networks with BGP which are routable over the internet.
-The network is dedicated for education and learning.
+The network is dedicated for education and learning purpose and is sometimes used in combination with my own services!

+If you need some help or sponsored ressources, feel free to ask for it.
+IPv6 doesn't come with a price and there's enough space for everyone on this *beautiful* planet 🌍